Last Site Update: 20 July 2010 | Latest Version: 1.6.0

 Note 2: .pypredef files are not searched in subfolders

 Optionally a QScintilla .api file may be added.
-When this is done, Pydev will try to create .pypredef files from that .api file and will add the folder containing those to the PYTHONPATH.
+When this is done, PyDev will try to create .pypredef files from that .api file and will add the folder containing those to the PYTHONPATH.
 Note that this conversion is still in beta and the file may not be correctly generated, so, keep an eye for errors logged when a code-completion that would use those modules (while it will not fail, those completions won't be shown using the .pypredef files).
 In those situations, please create a bug-report with the .api file that generated incorrect code.

 Environment